of everything we do.

 All in the Family

 Our business is family-owned and family-focused.
-Woodmont Cabinetry President Stanley Tidwell and his three daughters are involved in every level of business and committed to keeping Woodmont in the family for generations to come.
+Woodmont Cabinetry CEO Stanley Tidwell and his three daughters are involved in every level of business and committed to keeping Woodmont in the family for generations to come.

 We have many devoted employees at Woodmont and we annually recognize those who have worked with us for 5, 10, 15, or 20+ years with a special reception.
 In addition to giving plaques and gifts to members of our “20 Year Club,” we also invite them to spend half a work day at a Ranger’s baseball game with our management team and the Tidwell family.